AdobeDocs/marketo.en/help/marketo/product-docs/administration/tags/managing-tag-values.md

    ![](assets/image2014-9-24-12-3a26-3a55.png)

-1. &nbsp;You should see the changes immediately!
+1. You should see the changes immediately!

    ![](assets/image2014-9-24-12-3a27-3a34.png)